• Skip to primary navigation

 Jump to Recipe

-Ingredients Needed and Substitiuons
+Ingredients Needed and Substitutions

 • elbow macaroni (sub in whatever type of pasta you want)

-• beef broth (this isn't essential, but it helps create a well flavored sauce to coat the pasta.
-Chicken stock can also be substituted or water.)
+• beef broth (this isn't essential, but it helps create a well-flavored sauce to coat the pasta.
+Chicken stock can also be substituted or water)

 • salt and pepper